 The speaker never uses the word “bomb” in this piece or alludes to the fact that weapon of mass destruction is about to be denoted anywhere but in the title.
 This lends the text a feeling of mystery and suspense.
 The reader feel tension while waiting for the inevitable.
 Stafford also creates distance between the lizard and any prospective human observers.
 It is able to see

 The animal is looking in a way that humans cannot.
 This is likely an allusion to the fact that human beings do not yet have a full understanding of their actions.
 This is emphasized by the following lines which describe the creators of the weapon as being on the “flute end of consequences.”
 Humans are “little.”
 At this point they are mentally far from the consequences.

 There was just a continent without much on it(…)The hands gripped hard on the desert.

 In the final quatrain the speaker describes the barren nature of the “continent.”
 This place, which (as stated above) resembles the deserts of Nevada, is without “much on it.”
 It is far from the densest parts of civilization and is therefore destined to be the proving ground for these weapons.
 The land has been exiled to a position,

 under a sky that never cared less.

-The events that are going to occur here happened without proper understanding of their greater impact.
+The events that are going to occur here happened without a proper understanding of their greater impact.
 The poem concludes with the speaker stating that the land, and the single outside witness to the coming events, is “Ready for a change.”
 The earth is primed to make a large and dangerous step towards self-destruction.
-In the last line the Stafford personifies the land itself.
+In the last line, the Stafford personifies the land itself.
 It is waiting, on its “elbows,” as if either bracing itself or preparing to move.
 Its hands are “gripp[ing]” the desert floor, an action that speaks both to fear and strength in the face of danger.